geokyr/algorithms-and-complexity/README.md

 ## Lab Assignments

-There were 3 lab assignments, requiring the implementation and submission of a set of algorithmic problems to be solved in C++, with memory and time constraints.
+There were 3 Lab Assignments, requiring the implementation and submission of a set of algorithmic problems to be solved in C++, with memory and time constraints.
 The following concepts were covered:

 - Data Structures
 - Disjoint Sets and Union-Find